Table of contents: Engine Oil and Oil Filter -… ↓ Condensate - Drain. Cars with diesel… ↓

 Fuel filter - replacement

-20. TDI engines only.
-Disconnect the plug of the condensate level sensor and remove the plug from the holder.
+20. TDI engines only: Disconnect the condensate level sensor plug and remove the plug from the bracket.

-21. Loosen the inlet and return hose clamps on the fuel filter and remove the hoses.
+21. Loosen the clamps securing the inlet and return hoses to the fuel filter and remove the hoses.

-22. Turn away a nut of fastening of the filter and remove the filter.
+22. Unscrew the filter mounting nut and remove the filter.

 23. Remove the protective foil from the fuel filter.